vietanh85/hadoop-docker/README.md

 ### Start Cluster containers

 Now it's the time to run your Hadoop system in "fully" distributed mode.
-I put the word "fully" inside double-quotes, since it is not a real fully distributed system which run with multiple hosts.
-Instead of that, we will run our cluster inside multiple containers and all of them will run on one host.
+I put the word "fully" inside double-quotes, since it is not a real fully distributed system which run in multiple hosts.
+Instead of that, we will run our cluster inside multiple containers and all of them will run in one host.

 [IMG]